BananaChad/beyond-software-list-typosfix/.github/ISSUE_TEMPLATE/point-corrections.md

 **What's wrong with?**
 Provide a clear and cohesive description on what it lacks
-> ex: It wasn't informed that a Linux version existis
+> ex: It wasn't informed that a Linux version exists

 **What changes should be applied**
 Provide what changes we need to make